kaji-project/kaji-project-0.1/doc/source/knownissues.rst

 Known Issues
 ============

-Shinken doesn't start automatically at the startup.
+Shinken doesn't start automatically at startup.

-6ou have to launch manually Shinken with the following command:
+You have to launch Shinken manually with the following command:

 ::

   sudo service shinken restart